 In the Package Explorer, right-click on the project and select Build Module .
 The build of the Firmware and Virtual Device may take several minutes.
-When the build is succeed, the folder myfirmware > target~ > artifacts contains the firmware output artifacts (see Firmware Input and Output Artifacts):
+Once the build has succeeded, the folder myfirmware > target~ > artifacts contains the firmware output artifacts (see Firmware Input and Output Artifacts):

-- mymodule.out: The Firmware Binary to be programmed on device. - mymodule.kpk: The Firmware Package to be imported in a MicroEJ Forge instance. - mymodule.vde: The Virtual Device to be imported in the SDK. - mymodule-workingEnv.zip: This file contains all files produced by the build phasis (intermediate, debug and report files).
+- mymodule.out: The Firmware Binary to be programmed on device. - mymodule.kpk: The Firmware Package to be imported in a MicroEJ Forge instance. - mymodule.vde: The Virtual Device to be imported in the SDK. - mymodule-workingEnv.zip: This file contains all files produced by the build phase (intermediate, debug and report files).

-6.4.4 Define a Runtime Environment
+6.4.4 Define APIs

-A Multi-Sandbox Firmware must define a runtime environment which is the set of classes, methods and fields all applications are allowed to use.
-In most of the cases the runtime environment is an aggregation of several Kernel APIs.
+A Kernel must define the set of classes, methods and static fields all applications are allowed to use.